harrycresswell/harry/site/content/articles/design-system-methodoloy.md

 But why do this?
 This makes total sense both from a reusability perspective and an organisational one.

-Keeping one big Sketch file leads to bloat, broken symbols and general design decision paralysis.
-You could put this down to [Hick’s Law](https://lawsofux.com/hicks-law.html).
+From a technical perspective, keeping one big Sketch file can lead to bloat, broken symbols and a whole host of other annoyances.
+From a workflow perspective, much like having too many browser tabs open can give you anxiety, too much going in one file can lead to design decision paralysis.
+You might put this down to [Hick’s Law](https://lawsofux.com/hicks-law.html).

 {{< blockquote quote="The time it takes to make a decision increases with the number and complexity of choices." cite="William Edmund Hick" >}}

 On the other hand, Sketch runs fast when you keep small files.
 Symbols become easier to maintain and you can focus your attention on one specific component at any one time.
-You reduce complexity in your work.
+You reduce complexity in your work, and keep your stress levels to a minimum.

 As your project evolves you’ll realise how much of a joy working this way is.
 Less moving parts per file means there’s less to maintain, less to update and less to go wrong.